Procedures for Publishing

 material, such as text, photographs and videos, whereby ownership does not belong to the Crown.

 - Volume printing (impression de masse)

-large, pre-determined number of printed communications products, including publications, that requires warehousing.
+pre-determined number of printed communications products, including publications, that requires warehousing.
 Also referred to as a print run.